marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    }
    ```

-14. Trigger the event manually via a POST request.
+14. Trigger the event manually via a `POST` request.
 The correct URI is given by the `"sendEventPostUri"` of the response message of the previous `POST` request.
 Replace the placeholder `{eventName}` in the URI with `ApprovalRequest`.
-A sample request looks like this.
+A sample request looks like this:

    ```rest
    POST http://localhost:7071/runtime/webhooks/durabletask/instances/d0f9580077c54397a53b336ea8a2799d/raiseEvent/ApprovalRequest?taskHub=TestHubName&connection=Storage&code=GKNGoT5Gp3ztIkQ05Lo3GY8gJry4jpiX8D8dhJiBA6GDuxyvnfziSA==